DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-04-14-changing-route-and-course-after-registration.md

 * from a provider-led course to a school direct course, then the record will now be missing school details, which are needed to correctly pay funding to the lead school
 * from a course without funding to one with funding available, we should check whether the trainee should be receiving any funding

-from a course with a bursary to one that doesn’t have funding, then the existing funding source is invalid
+* from a course with a bursary to one that doesn’t have funding, then the existing funding source is invalid

 ## New designs

-In the new designs, the training route is now part of the course details.
-Previously, it was separate — now we’ll consider it an inherent part of the course.
+Previously the training route and course details were separate — now we’ll consider training route part of the course.
 We’ll ask about the route as the first question when setting course details.

 ### Course details summary card